af83/fnf-detect/README.md

 <y> is the Y coordinate (from the top)
 <w> is the width
 <h> is the height
-<type> is face, profile, body or feature
+<type> is face, profile or feature
 ```